Home » Home and Garden » Boiled Linseed Oil: For Wood and Metal

 Boiled Linseed Oil – Product Focus

-Blackfriar’s boiled linseed oil works very well on most woods, with the exception of oak, and can be used inside and outside on soft and hard woods.
-Leaving a ruby ‘tint’ to a bare wood surface, it is water resistant and has a light gloss finish.
-As well as sealing woods, it works as a softener for metal glazing putty.
-Every workshop should have a canister of Blackfriar’s boiled linseed oil in a cupboard.
+Barrettine Boiled Linseed Oil is a traditional wood oil that works very well on most woods, with the exception of oak, and can be used inside and outside on soft and hard woods.
+Leaving an attractive warm mellow to an unpolished wood surface, it is water resistant and has a light satin finish.
+As well as sealing woods, it is also a traditional sealer for terracotta tiles.
+Every workshop should have a canister of Barrettine’s boiled linseed oil in a cupboard.

 Health and Safety